 It’s a GAME CHANGER, trust me.

 Improving your results with S & D usually means finding better zones to trade.
-That’s what everyone always focuses on and what many of the posts on my site are about However, while you can, and should always aim to trade higher quality zones, I know another way you can improve your results…
+That’s what everyone always focuses on.
+However, while you can, and should always aim to trade higher quality zones, I know another way you can improve your results…

 Not by finding better zones, or watching for more confirmation, but by only trading a certain type of zone.

 What to know what it is?
 Then read on…